rainesinc/warhammer/README.md

 todo:
+role service
+faction crud
+role crud
-role table entity should be a Java Set
+role table entity should be a Java Set\
+role service implementation over role repository\

-unit tests with junit/Mockito
+unit tests, and springboot tests, with junit/Mockito [in progress]\
-logging with slf4j and log4j2
+logging with slf4j and log4j2\
-users CRUD enable/disable in edit forms, users CRUD pre-select roles in edit form on load,
+users CRUD enable/disable in edit forms,\
+users CRUD pre-select roles in edit form on load,\

-convert to H2 database in master branch , convert the project to a maven quickstart archetype spring-boot-thymeleaf-with-security-archetype
+convert the project to a maven quickstart archetype\
+spring-boot-thymeleaf-with-security-archetype